Proof of concept: a new collaborative service model for NYC neighborhoods most impacted by climate change.

-Using Red Hook as a case study, we envision a neighborhood-wide support network.
+Using Red Hook as a case study, we envision a neighborhood-wide support network, comprised of residents who check-in on medically fragile and elderly neighbors in advance of summer heat waves, fall hurricane season, and winter storms, helping them stay prepared, empowered, and connected to services.
 Our goals are to 1) bridge the gap between isolated residents and first response, and 2) embed disaster preparedness and climate change knowledge into everyday life and build social cohesion.
 Although what we are proposing is entirely new, we seek to integrate with and build off of existing social networks and local organizations.
-Learn more by reading the DNA info article.

 The importance of social cohesion and social infrastructure at the neighborhood level

 In the global resiliency conversation, there has been an over-emphasis on physical infrastructure solutions, such as flood walls, floodgates, and engineering solutions, but not enough emphasis on social infrastructure, social cohesion, and the capacity of communities to plan ahead.
 Eric Klinenberg defines social infrastructure as, “The people, places, and institutions that foster cohesion and support.”
 The strength of our social infrastructure—our social connections and communication networks—will undoubtedly save lives in future climate change events and we need to recognize its importance.
 Through this project, our goal has been to design a strategy and supporting methodology to strengthen social capacity given these collective challenges we face.